-Background Information Regarding Disciplinary Procedures at UNC Constituent Institutions result in the imposition of sanctions in appropriate cases, the primary objectives of disciplinary procedures are to uphold honor, integrity and personal responsibility, and to promote student learning, safety, health, and well-being.
+1. Background Information Regarding Disciplinary Procedures at UNC Constituent Institutions

+Disciplinary procedures at UNC constituent institutions are designed to address violations of disciplinary or conduct rules in a manner that prioritizes student development and education.
+While disciplinary procedures may result in the imposition of sanctions in appropriate cases, the primary objectives of disciplinary procedures are to uphold honor, integrity and personal responsibility, and to promote student learning, safety, health, and well-being.